geenkaas/dopewarsGO/README.md

 * Load the /dist/index.html in your browser.

 ### TODO
-* Better sliding "pages" with a fixed header and scrollable content
 * Good hamburger menu
 * User registration (FB?
 Google?
 Email?)
 * Geolocation